Nikkhil797/Online_Food/README.md

 # Food Corner

 Food Corner is a food ordering Website for a customer.
-It also provides menu, orders and user management module for admin.
+It provides menu, orders and user management module for admin.

 # Technologies Used